 The first time I saw the Alice in Wonderland Disney Movie, God spoke to me.

 I was about five years old at the time, and the movie was the old, original Disney version from 1951.
-It was shown at an old movie theater in my hometown, where I went to see it with a small group of people, my mom, sister and some friends.
+It was shown at an old movie theater in my hometown, where I went to see it with a small group of people, my mother, my sister and some friends.

 He'd done that throughout my childhood, off and on.
 It used to happen in different ways, through dreams, life situations and by me just sometimes sensing Him there.
 Often there were thoughts communicated to me at the same time.
 These thoughts came especially when I watched a certain movie or listened to a fairytale.
 It was as if the narratives would suddenly start speaking to me, connecting me to some hidden part of myself.
 It was as if they contained secret messages that were especially designed for me.
 As if God wanted to communicate through them something important about the world and myself.

-Usually the voice brought me peace, and helped me restore safety and truth in my otherwise chaotic world.
-But sometimes it scared me.
-I know that it scared me that day when God spoke to me after the Alice in Wonderland movie.
-I was so alone with the experience.
-I couldn't talk about it with anyone.
-There was no room for the truth in the environment that I was living in.
+Usually the voice helped me.
+It brought me peace, and restored a sense of safety and clarity in an otherwise chaotic existence.
+But at times it also scared me, like it did on the day when God spoke to me after the Alice in Wonderland movie.
+I was so alone with the experience, and couldn't mention about it to anyone.
+There was no room for my truth in the reality that I was living in.

 I was very lonely at the time.
 A bit of an outsider.
-Extreme in many ways, strong and powerful in certain areas, but extremely vulnerable in others, super sensitive, someone who felt everything.
-And the things that I felt, I couldn't express, because there was no room for it.
+Extreme in many ways, strong and powerful in certain areas, but extremely vulnerable in others, hyper sensitive, someone who felt everything.
+And the things that I felt, I couldn't express, because in my home

 Most of my secrets had to do with problems in my family dynamics and my own identity.
-There were severe issues in the emotional climate of my home.
-On the outside things looked different, we seemed like a normal family, but the toxicity was underneath the surface: Emotional abuse, pretending, twisted relationships...issues that were completely shoved under the rug and left unspoken.
+There were issues in the emotional climate of my home.
+On the outside things looked fine, we seemed like a normal family.
+But the toxicity was underneath the surface: Emotional abuse, pretending, twisted relationships...issues that were completely shoved under the rug and left unspoken.

 And I was the invisible child, the one no one saw or heard.

-I would secretly observe them: My mom, my sister, and my dad, who had his new family now.
+I would secretly observe them: My mother, my sister, and my father, who had his new family now.
 I knew that something was wrong, and broken, and that my family was sick and needed to heal.
 And most of all I needed to heal.
 I needed to heal more than anyone else.

 But on that day at the movies, right after it was over and the lights were slowly turning on, that's when God spoke to me.
 I was following the crowds towards the exit, and right in the middle of the aisle I felt a communication reach me.
 It was pure knowledge that came from deep within me.
-I don't know how, but it was clear as day, no question about it.
-And I knew that it was God, absolutely, and that He was talking to me.
+I don't know how how I knew, but it was clear as day, and there was no question about it.
+I knew that the voice belonged to God, and that He was talking to me.